 I love this state.

-I I I moved to this state almost by accident.
+I moved to this state almost by accident.

-I fell in love with the land, uh the mountains and the lakes, and then uh after I'd been here a while, I fell in love with the system of government, the same way Tocville did, system of town government, the most beautiful thing in the world, uh New Hampshire town government.
+And then after I'd been here a while, I fell in love with the system of government, the same way Tocqueville did, system of town government, most beautiful thing in the world, New Hampshire town government.

-And I fell in love with I learned to love the way this state did government.
+I learned to love the way this state did government.

-And I'm very worried at what's happened to it, but I'll still love this state and I'm happy to sync with it uh even if it uh even if my neighbors all vote for the wrong party every time.
+And I'm very worried at what's happened to it, but I'll still love this state and I'm happy to sync with it even if it even if my neighbors all vote for the wrong party every time.

 Barney Frank says, I'm tired.